Nick McKenzie: Corruption

 In 2014, a report co-authored by McKenzie on an undisclosed multi-million dollar payment to Hong Kong chief executive CY Leung from Australian company UGL prompted widespread calls for Leung's resignation and sparked an investigation by Hong Kong authorities.
 In 2016, McKenzie and Baker revealed the Unaoil oil industry corruption scandal that implicated some of the world's biggest oil industry firms, including Rolls-Royce, ABB, Petrofac and Halliburton in alleged corruption involving a Monaco firm called Unaoil.
 In 2019, two members of the family which runs Unaoil pleaded guilty to bribery and corruption offences in the United States.

 In July 2019, McKenzie presented Crown Unmasked detailing corporate misconduct involving Crown Resorts, including allegations Crown was working with casino junket operators owned by Hong Kong's triads.
 The investigation also reported that wealthy Chinese gamblers "were offered help securing immigration to Australia, their children's schooling in Australia and property investments in Melbourne and Sydney".
 Crown attacked the reporting in advertisements.
 Crown's chairwoman Helen Coonan in 2020 told a commission of inquiry into Crown's suitability to hold a gaming licence that the advertisement contained significant errors.
 The Australian Criminal Intelligence Commission also opened probes into the money laundering allegations.

-On 14 June 2020, McKenzie's reporting for The Age and Nine Network's 60 Minutes Australia released covert recordings purporting to show cabinet minister and Labor party power broker Adem Somyurek organising branch stacking.
+On 14 June 2020, McKenzie's reporting for The Age and Nine Network's 60 Minutes Australia released covert recordings purporting to show cabinet minister and Australian Labor Party power broker Adem Somyurek organising branch stacking.
 Somyurek is alleged to have registered local party members with false details, taking funds from business owners to pay for party membership fees, and directing ministerial staffers to engage in wrongdoing.
 Included in the numerous covert recordings are several sections where Somyurek is heard making derogatory comments towards MPs Gabrielle Williams and Marlene Kairouz and ministerial staffers, which have been described as sexist and homophobic.